michel1991/ocp-java-11/stream/README.md

 Option E describes a valid terminal operation like anyMatch(), but is not a reduction.
 Option D is correct because a reduction has to look at each element in the stream to determine the result.

+### Which method can be applied to an existing Stream˂T˃ to return a stream with a different generic type?
+* A. distinct()
+* B. iterate()
+* C. peek()
+* D. sorted()
+* E. filter()
+* F. None of the above

+The distinct() and filter() methods can reduce the number of elements in a stream but do not change the generic type, making options A and E incorrect.
+The iterate() method creates a new stream and cannot be applied to an existing stream, making option B incorrect.
+The peek() and sorted() methods do not alter the generic type of the stream, making options C and D incorrect.
+For these reasons, option F is correct.